zmanaa/CanSat-SSTL/README.md

 # CanSat-SSTL
-A repository for the can-sat project under supervision of SSTL - Cairo University
+A repository for the can-sat project under supervision of Space Systems Technology Laboratory - Cairo University